 No one likes to go to the dentist, but taking care of your teeth can be significant in your overall health.

-Periodontal disease is an inflammatory condition that may be a manifestation of other systemic conditions: diabetes, anemia, vitamin deficiency, leukemia, and other white blood cell conditions.
+Periodontal disease is an inflammatory condition that may be a manifestation of other systemic conditions such as: Diabetes, anemia, vitamin deficiency, leukemia, and other white blood cell conditions.
 It can also be a cause of hardening of the arteries, which is a risk of having heart disease.
 Tooth loss caused from Periodontal disease, makes it harder for us to chew our food properly.

 Our immune system and our nutrition determines the defense mechanisms that normalize and act in defense of this disease.